Help Provide Compassionate Care for Difficult Psychedelic Experiences

 The Zendo Project provides a safe space and professionally trained staff to care for individuals at festivals, concerts, and other events where psychedelic substance use may be present.
 Zendo Project staff and volunteers work closely with event security and medical response teams to provide comprehensive psychedelic first aid services.

-We’re asking for your help raising the $90,000 needed to expand the Zendo Project’s services at Burning Man 2016.
+We’re asking for your help to expand the Zendo Project’s services.
 More event producers are recognizing the need for psychedelic harm reduction services at their events and asking for our services—we need your help to get there.

 What is the Zendo Project?

 Compassionate care at global festivals

 Since 2012, the Zendo Project has assisted over 1,000 guests, most of whom were having challenging psychedelic experiences when they arrived.
 We have trained approximately 500 volunteers to provide psychedelic harm reduction services at events, totaling over 10,000 hours of volunteer time.
 While most guests arrive to the Zendo after having taken psychedelics, many also come to integrate previous psychedelic experiences, or to rest and reintegrate during an overwhelming festival experience.

 Zendo Project staff and volunteers have provided compassionate care and psychedelic first aid services at Burning Man (Nevada, USA), Boom Festival(Portugal), AfrikaBurn (South Africa), Symbiosis Gathering (Calif., USA), Bicycle Day (Calif., USA), the Denver Cannabis Cup (Colorado, USA), Envision Festival (Costa Rica), and Lightning in a Bottle (Calif., USA).